FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

    JSON settings files can have arrays in them.
 The configuration system can NOT merge arrays.
    So if you override an array value, you need to provide all the values that you want in the array.
-   In the Vonk settings this is relevant for e.g. Validation.AllowedProfiles and for the PipelineOptions.
+   In the Firely Server settings this is relevant for e.g. Validation.AllowedProfiles and for the PipelineOptions.

 .. note::
    By default in ASP.NET Core, if on a lower level the array has more items, you will still inherit those extra items.
-   We fixed this in Vonk, an array will always overwrite the complete base array.
+   We fixed this in Firely Server, an array will always overwrite the complete base array.
    To nullify an array, add the value with an array with just an empty string in it::

      "PipelineOptions": {